wp-plugins/endomondowp/readme.txt

 Bring your mobile on the track and get a complete training log.
 You can show your workout on Wordpress with  [EndomondoWP](http://www.staniscia.net/edomondowp/)

-Download the plugin from WordPress Site, install it end add EndomondoWP on page/post.
+Download the plugin from WordPress Site, install it and add EndomondoWP on page/post.

 It’s easy, add the shortcode *[ endomondowp user=“XXXX” ]* and swap *“XXXX”* with your Endomondo ID.
-You can found your id on URL of your endomondo profile [http://www.endomondo.com/profile/XXXX](http://www.endomondo.com)
+You can find your id on URL of your endomondo profile [http://www.endomondo.com/profile/XXXX](http://www.endomondo.com)

 You can find more [info](http://www.staniscia.net/endomondowp) and [demo of plugin](http://www.staniscia.net/workout)  on plugin homesite.